 Figure S2:

 Example of discrimination between species among pairs of species, here for species grown at 15°C in saturating nutrient conditions after 14 days of experiment.
 Each dot represents a cell, here mapped on FSC.H (size proxy) and FL3.H (chlorophyll a proxy) characteristics from the flow cytometer.
 Colours represent the species predicted by the discrimination algorithm.
 The discrimination algorithm is a linear discriminant analysis trained with flow cytometer data (FSC.H, FSC.A, SSC.H, SSC.A, FL1.H, FL1.A, FL2.H, FL2.A, FL3.H, FL3.A, FL4.H, and FL4.A) from the species grown in isolates at the same temperature and nutrient conditions.
-You can see for instance that in the Chlorella-Chlamydomonas pair, Chlamydomonas seems to outcompete Chlorella in these nutrient and temperature conditions.
+For example, Chlamydomonas outcompetes Chlorella in these nutrient and temperature conditions.